vrockai/pipeline-test/docs/content.md

 ---

-## Gut microbiota from Mexican patients with metabolic syndrome and HIV infection: an inflammatory profile.
+## Gut microbiota from Mexican patients with metabolic syndrome and HIV infection: an inflammatory profile
- 26.02.2022, _F Amador-Lara, JF Andrade-Villanueva, N Vega-Magaña, M Peña-Rodríguez, M Alvarez-Zavala, K Sanchez-Reyes, M Toscano-Piña, AA Peregrina-Lucano, S Del Toro-Arreola, LA González-Hernández, MR Bueno-Topete_

-A remarkable increase in metabolic syndrome (MetS) has occurred in HIV-infected subjects.
-Gut dysbiosis is involved in the pathogenesis of metabolic disorders.
-Therefore, the aim is to explore the profile of the gut microbiota in Mexican population with HIV infection and MetS.

 [Source](https://doi.org/10.1111/jam.15505)

-10.1111/jam.15505

 ---